Project-Silicium/Device-Binaries/senna_bc/README.md

 - Reason: To make UEFI be able to use the Internal Storage.
 - Patch Nr.
 1: MMU related setup routine was patched to not recreate already existing MMU domains.
 - Patch Nr.
 2: The UFS Sleep call has been Replaced with the UFS Wakeup Call.
 - Patch Nr.
-3: Added UFS Gear Wake Up call.
+3: The UFS Sleep Mode Function has been Removed.
+- Patch Nr.
+4: Fixed an issue where UFS would not work due to Exit BootServices
 - Patch Creator: [Gustave Monce](https://github.com/gus33000) & [Kancy Joe](https://github.com/sunflower2333) & [N1kroks](https://github.com/N1kroks)

 ### UsbConfigDxe: